HadoukenIO/layouts-service/README.md

 layouts.snapAndDock.undockWindow();
 ```

-The client module exports a set of functions - [API docs available here](https://cdn.openfin.co/docs/services/layouts/stable/api/).
+The client module exports a set of functions, documented in the [API docs](https://cdn.openfin.co/docs/services/layouts/stable/api/).

 ### Usage
 Using Layouts is described in detail in [our tutorial](https://openfin.co/documentation/layouts-tutorial).

-## Run Locally
+## Running Locally

-To preview the functionality of the service without integrating it into an existing application - or to start contributing to the service - the service can be ran locally.
-By checking out this repo and then running the project.
+To preview the functionality of the service without integrating it into an existing application - or to start contributing to the service - the service can be run locally.

 ### Setup
 After checkout, install project dependencies using `npm install`.
-The integration tests within the project rely on [robotjs](http://robotjs.io) in order to manipulate windows at the OS-level; this adds some caveats to being able to the standard "`npm install ; npm start`" convention:
+The integration tests within the project rely on [robotjs](http://robotjs.io) in order to manipulate windows at the OS-level.
+This adds some caveats to being able to follow the standard "`npm install ; npm start`" convention:
 - Windows support only.
 - Node 8.11 LTS.
 - Installing the [pre-requisites](http://robotjs.io/docs/) of robotjs.